iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/2_conversion_technologies.rst

    :header-rows: 0

    * - :math:`T`
-     - is the plant life of the technology,
+     - plant life of the technology,
    * - :math:`\sim`
      - is :math:`\leq or \geq` for lower and ujpper constraints respectively,
    * - :math:`M_t`
-     - is the maximum or minimum allowed total installed capacity in time step t
+     - maximum or minimum allowed total installed capacity in time step t

 2.2.4 	User defined Constraints
 ~~~~~~~~~~~~~~~~~~~~~~